OS interface compatibility

 USB interface information

-The connector on the back of the SSL 2 series is USB-C.
+The connector on the back of the SSL 12 is USB-C.

-SSL provides both USB-C and USB-A cables.
-The type of USB connector on your computer will determine which cable to use.
+SSL provides a USB-C and a USB-A adapter.
+The type of USB connector on your computer will determine if you use this adapter or not.

-SSL interfaces utilize USB 2.0 and it will make no difference the type of cable connector you use on your computer.
+SSL 12 interfaces utilize USB 3.0 and it will make no difference the type of cable connector you use on your computer side.

 You are welcome to try cables as long as you want until they stop working, it will not harm the interface.
 Longer lengths result in voltage reduction and may not deliver the full 5V to the interface.
 USB 2.0 specifies an absolute maximum of 5 meters (16 feet).
 Beyond that length you must use a powered hub or powered extender.